Kailyn Lowry Baby Daddy Saga: Meet Javi Marrioquin’s New Girlfriend

 As far as we know, Madison is Javi’s third relationship after a failed marriage with Kailyn Lowry, following rumored relationships with friends Nancy Gisell and Cassie Bucka.

-For those who do not know, Javi Marroquin is the father to now-three-year-old Lincoln and has been suspected to be a top candidate in the Kailyn Lowry baby daddy mystery.
+For those who do not know, Javi Marroquin is the father to now-3-year-old Lincoln and has been suspected to be a top candidate in the Kailyn Lowry baby daddy mystery.

-As of the writing of this article, the MTV star still haven’t revealed the true identity of the father of her third child but has gained the attention of the press and fans for her mysterious pregnancy.
+As of the writing of this article, the MTV star still hadn’t revealed the true identity of the father of her third child but has gained the attention of the press and fans for her mysterious pregnancy.

 The only detail officially revealed from Kailyn’s camp about her baby daddy was that he was “a friend” with whom she shared an intimate relationship with for a short time, her publicist Casi Densmoor-Koon explained.

-Kailyn Lowry is currently taping for the Teen Mom 2 reunion special for the show’s eighth season with co-stars Leah Messer, Jenelle Evans, and Cheska Houska who recently got caught in controversy after leaving the set due to separate cases of illness.
+Kailyn Lowry is currently taping for the Teen Mom 2 reunion special for the show’s eighth season with co-stars Leah Messer, Jenelle Evans, and Cheska Houska, who recently got caught in controversy after leaving the set due to separate cases of illness.

 What did you think of this article?
 Send us your opinion through the comments section below.